-Master of Arts in Marriage and Family Therapy
+Master of Arts in Marriage and Family Therapy Overview

 The Master of Arts in Marriage and Family Therapy program is designed for persons who would like to work as a licensed marriage and family therapist in a variety of settings.
-This degree program also prepares students for doctoral studies in marriage and family.
+Completion of this degree program also prepares students for doctoral studies in this field.